johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-03-20-lighthouse-meet-github-actions/index.md

 Instead, we're going build a simple web application, in the context of a GitHub repo.
 We'll wire it up to deploy via GitHub Actions to Azure Static Web Apps.
 Static Web Apps is a free hosting option for static websites and it comes with [staging environments](https://docs.microsoft.com/en-us/azure/static-web-apps/review-publish-pull-requests) or deployment previews built in.
 This feature deploys a fully functional version of a site each time a pull request is raised, built upon the changes implemented in that pull request.

 The staging environment is a perfect place to implement our Lighthouse checks.
 If a pull request impacts usability or performance, seeing those details in the context of our pull request is exactly where we'd like to learn this.
 This kind of check gives us the opportunity to ensure we only merge when we're happy that the changes do not negatively impact our Lighthouse scores.

+In this post we'll start from the point of an empty GitHub repo and build up from there.

 ## Create our application